 The power granted to the court under the Nigerian Violence Against Persons (Prohibition) Act ditto the domesticated Law to award compensation to the victims of rape in addition to imposition of various terms of imprisonment is certainly an act of double jeopardy against the sexual offender since such award is not an alternative punishment.
 Indeed, award of compensation to the victim which is to be paid by the sex offender is akin to a fine for his wrong doing.
-The word shall used in the provision would seem to make the award of compensation; hence the usage of the expression "appropriate compensation to the victim as it may deem fit in the circumstance."
-The pertinent question is who pays such compensation to the rape victim where the sexual offender is a minor with no financial wherewithal?
+The word shall used in the provision would seem to make the award of compensation mandatory and not optional.
+What seems to be at the discretion of the court is the amount of such compensation; hence the usage of the expression "appropriate compensation to the victim as it may deem fit in the circumstance."
+The pertinent question is who pays such compensation to the rape victim where the sexual offender is sentenced to life imprisonment?
+Or where the convicted sexual offender is a minor with no financial wherewithal?
 The award of cost in the circumstance is therefore undesirable and should be discouraged.